-Data / Parameter: BGburnt

-Data unit: $m^3$

-Description: Biogas Burnt or used as fuel

-Source of data to be Amazon Carbon Data collection and Monitoring spreadsheets

-used:

-Value of data applied Not applicable

-for the purpose of

-calculating expected

-emission reductions in

-section B.5

-Description of Biogas flow will be continuously measured by Roots Special Service Meters,

-measurement methods with an accuracy of +/- 0.55% and electronically recorded hourly by a PLC

-and procedures to be system,

-applied:

-QA/QC procedures to Biogas flow meter will be subject to constant checking and maintenance.
-Data

-be applied: will be recorded automatically by the PLC and will be made available online for

-Amazon Carbon through PC terminals.

-Any comment: Data will be available for the duration of the crediting period plus 2 years.

-Monitored data on this parameter will be used to determine Methane flared, as

-described bellow.
+Data / Parameter: BGburnt Data unit: m^3 Description: Biogas Burnt or used as fuel Source of data to be Amazon Carbon Data collection and Monitoring spreadsheets used: Value of data applied Not applicable for the purpose of calculating expected emission reductions in section B.5 Description of Biogas flow will be continuously measured by Roots Special Service Meters, with an accuracy of +/- 0.55% and electronically recorded hourly by a PLC and procedures to be system.
+Biogas flow will also be measured to determine the flare efficiency applied: default values, Biogas flow meter will be subject to constant checking and maintenance.
+Data be applied: will be recorded automatically by the PLC and will be made available online for Amazon Carbon through PC terminals.
+Any comment: The biogas flow will be monitored to perform continuous check of compliance with the manufacturer's specifications of the flare device (regarding gas flow).
+If in any specific hour this parameters is out of the range of specification, 50 % of default value for flare efficiency shall be used for this specific hour.Data will be available for the duration of the crediting period plus 2 years.
+Monitored data on this parameter will be used to determine Methane flared, as described bellow.

 Data / Parameter: CCH 4

 Data unit: Fraction or percentage

 Description: Methane content in biogas

 Source of data to be Amazon Carbon Data collection and Monitoring spreadsheets

 used:

 Value of data applied 70%

 for the purpose of

 calculating expected

 emission reductions in

 section B.5

 Description of Measured and recorded on a daily basis by dual wavelength Infra-red refrigerant

 gas sensors.
 This sensor has a accuracy of +-2.5%.
 Analysis will be stored in PC

-and procedures to be terminals, organized in spread sheets.
+terminals, organized in spread sheets.
 A 95% confidence level will be ensured

 applied: through maintenance and calibration of gas sensors.

 QA/QC procedures to Biogas analyser will be subject to constant checking and maintenance.
 Data will

 be applied: be recorded automatically and will be available online for Amazon Carbon

 Any comment: Data will be available for the duration of the crediting period plus 2 years.

 Data / Parameter: Methane flared

 Data unit: Kg

 Description: Methane flared or used as fuel

 Source of data to be Amazon Carbon Data collection and Monitoring spreadsheets

 used:

 Value of data applied Not applicable

-for the purpose of

-calculating expected

-emission reductions in

-section B.5 Description of The amount of methane flared will be determined as the mass flow rate of measurement methods methane multiplied by the system efficiency on methane destruction. and procedures to be applied: QA/QC procedures to All sensors and meters will be subject to maintenance and calibration.
+for the purpose of calculating expected emission reductions in section B.5 Description of The amount of methane flared will be determined as the mass flow rate of measurement methods methane multiplied by the system efficiency on methane destruction. and procedures to be applied: QA/QC procedures to All sensors and meters will be subject to maintenance and calibration.
 Data to be applied: determine the methane flared will be digitally recorded and stored by the PLC.
 Any comment: Data will be available for the duration of the crediting period plus 2 years.